vpisarev/ficus/doc/ficustut.md

 # Functions

 Functions is one of the key ingredients of Ficus, as well as of any functional programming language (as implied by the name).
-In literature they often say that functions are "first-class citizens" in the functional programming languages.
+In literature they often say that functions are "first-class citizens" in functional programming languages.
 It means the following:

 * Recursive functions are often used instead of loops, they are quite efficient and the compiler makes sure that so-called "tail-recursive" functions are translated into loops.
 * Functions can be defined inside other functions and they can access local variables from the outer scopes.